 He made the pledge to the UN General Assembly in New York in 2012, saying Myanmar (also known as Burma) was on a path from which it would not backtrack.
 His visit to the United States was the first by a Burmese leader in 46 years.

 Thein Sein, 67, took office in March 2011, after the country's first election in 20 years in November 2010.
-Since then, he has led a process of reform in Burma, ruled for decades by a military junta of which he was a key member.
+Since then, he has led a process of reform in Myanmar, ruled for decades by a military junta of which he was a key member.